ZephaniahQ/LabMarks-webapp/README.md

 ## Sheets API Usage:

-The API dirctory within main was not shared as it contains secrets and I am too lazy to setup a secure way of storing them I will however paste a paste it here without the secret:
+The API dirctory within main was not shared as it contains secrets and I am too lazy to setup a secure way of storing them I will however paste it here without the secret:

 ```